 On top of health and behaviour benefits, exercising with your four-legged companion is a sure-fire way for the two of you to bond.

 But how much exercise does a dog need exactly?
-To know for sure what’s right for your pet, it’s important to understand the types of exercise and consider the best exercises for your dog based on their life stage, lifestyle, health and other factors.
+To know for sure what’s right for your pet, it’s important to understand the types of exercise and consider the best exercises for your dog based on their life stage, lifestyle, health, and other factors.
+Leash running for example allows you to control your pup while he gets the benefits of physical activity.

 In this guide, we’ll discuss how to exercise your dog and how much exercise your dog needs!